-Niox Group Plc ("Niox") (formerly known as Circassia Group Plc) is an AIM listed global medical device company focused on point of care asthma diagnosis and management.
+Niox is an AIM listed global medical device company focused on point of care asthma diagnosis and management.
 Following a major restructuring and the transfer of the Tudorza and Duaklir products back to AstraZeneca in March 2021, Niox has now been transformed into a debt-free business with a strong NIOX® asthma management products based continuing operations business.
-The group is continuing its transition to a distributor-led business model with new arrangements in the USA and China expected to drive scalable growth as it continues to implement access to a large and underserved population of patients suffering from asthma.
-For the six months ended 30 June 2022, NIOX sales increased 11% to £15.5 million and generated an EBITDA profit of £3.2 million (excluding corporate overheads).
-The profit after tax for the period amounted to £9.2 million inclusive of an £8.1 million settlement consideration recognised on milestone payments due from Beyond Air Inc., following FDA approval for its LungFit PH device, together with a profit of £0.3 million on discontinued operations.
-The company had net cash balances of £13.8 million at 30 June 2022 and had increased to £17.6 million at 31 August 2022 following receipt of the first of 3 milestone payments due from Beyond Air.
-The shareholding of Sarossa at 30 June 2022 was, and continues to be, 2.38% of the issued share capital of Niox.
+The group is progressing its transition to a distributor-led business model with new arrangements in the USA and China expected to drive scalable growth as it continues to implement access to a large and underserved population of patients suffering from asthma.
+For the year ended 31 December 2022, sales increased 15% to £31.3 million and generated an EBITDA profit of £7.3 million.
+The profit after tax for the period amounted to £16.1 million inclusive of an £8.1 million settlement consideration recognised on milestone payments due from Beyond Air Inc., following FDA approval for its LungFit PH device, together with a profit of £2.1 million on discontinued operations.
+The company had net cash balances of £19.4 million at 31 December 2022.
+Subsequently in May 2023 the Niox board announced that it believes that the cash generation and resources of the company are now at a level where it is appropriate to commence the payment of a dividend and with a special dividend of 2.5p per share paid in September 2023.
+The shareholding of Sarossa at 30 June 2023 was, and continues to be, 2.02% of the Niox shares in issue.